We may earn a commission if you make a purchase through the links on our website.

 What is IPAM?

 Internet Protocol Address Management, or IPAM, is a procedure for organizing, tracking, and adjusting the information related to the IP addressing space.
-It can help a network admins guarantee that the list of IP addresses remains updated.
+It can help network admins guarantee that the list of IP addresses remains updated.

-It can be an inventory of the used and unassigned IP addresses, their subnets, their status, host name information, and even what hardware is associated with it.
+It can be an inventory of the used and unassigned IP addresses, their subnets, status, host name information, and even what hardware is associated with it.
 Normally, an IPAM integrates to DHCP and DNS to allow even more precise information.

 Why is IPAM Important?

 We live in a world that is highly dependent on IP addressing.
 From personal to enterprise-sized networks, IP addresses are essential for communication.
 If it is connected to a network, any device depends on its address.
-On top of that, emerging technologies such as IoT, Cloud Computing, and wearable devices are increasing the demand for IP addressing space.
+On top of that, emerging technologies such as IoT, cloud computing, and wearable devices are increasing the demand for IP addressing space.

 We need efficient IPAM to help us manage, plan, and track all our IP addresses.